-The Video Effects dialog allows you to adjust the color settings of the video, and to add text to the video.
+The Video Effects dialog allows you to add effects to your video and make simple edits before converting.
 Open the Video Effects dialog by clicking the Effects button at the bottom of Prism's main screen.

 - Select 'Apply to selected file(s)' to apply effects to selected files only.

 - Select 'Apply to all files' to apply effects to all files in the file list.

 - Adjust the brightness, contrast, and gamma settings of your video by dragging the corresponding sliders left or right.